sharad-vm/udacity-data-analyst/README.md

 ### 6. If you were to start your data analyst position today, what would be your goals a year from now?

+At Lookout, my goal would be to become a technical expert in SQL, Python and BI tools like Tableau and Chartio and a go-to person for innovative and important reports, insights or stories that drive important business decisions.

+My short term goals would be:

+* Explore and understand the data, relationships and data model maintained at Lookout
+* Communicate with different teams both, tech and business to understand what is important to them
+* Have a clear knowledge of important metrics/KPIs teams are interested in
+* Build reports and dashboards as per requirements

+My long term goals would be:

+* Build exceptional relationships with key business stakeholders and also improve business acumen
+* Use my skills in SQL and Tableau to find interesting insights or stories
+* Code fluently in Python to develop new innovative metrics to track
+* Build self-service analytics app and automate delivery of reports when necessary
+* Build NLP based apllication so that non-tech or managerial staff could produce graphs/trends/insights just by asking a question in English